NativeScript/docs-v7/plugins/ui-plugin.md

 exports.NumberPicker = NumberPicker;
 ```

 To some extent, the code looks similar to the Android-specific one and uses the same concepts, but when you look into the details, you will see the differences.
-For example, the `onValuePropertyChanged` function uses the iOS [UIStepper](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIStepper_Class/index.html#//apple_ref/occ/cl/UIStepper) API to update the native `value`.
-Or the absence of a `_createUI` method. <Comment: The previous sentence does not make sense.
-What is the subject and what is the verb?
-Can it be reworded to combine with the previous sentence?>In iOS, the instantiation pass happens in the constructor of each UI widget because each native widget may be constructed at any time, without the need of an additional parameter like Android's `Context`.
+For example, the `onValuePropertyChanged` function uses the iOS [UIStepper](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIStepper_Class/index.html#//apple_ref/occ/cl/UIStepper) API to update the native `value` or another example could be the absence of a `_createUI` method.
+In iOS, the instantiation pass happens in the constructor of each UI widget because each native widget may be constructed at any time, without the need of an additional parameter like Android's `Context`.
 Here are the steps of the iOS instantiation pass:

 ```
 AppDelegate's applicationDidFinishLaunchingWithOptions notification comes